 The easiest way to create a ticket from a direct message is the Emoji Reaction.
 Like within public help desk channels, just attach the specific emoji required to the requester's message, like so:

-If forms are enabled, you'll receive a notification in the App Home that will ask you to complete them.
+From here, you'll receive a notification from the Halp bot to select a form.
 You'll be able to change the requester and ticket contents through that window if needed, then it will get sent to the triage channel.
-As long as the end user is listed as the requester, they can view updates on the ticket through the App Home.
+As long as the end-user is listed as the requester, they can view updates on the ticket through the App Home.

 For group DM's, Emoji Reactions will not create a ticket.

 This is due to the permissions within group DM's being different as well as the inability for the bot to be added as they're not exactly channels, but function like them in certain ways.
 Don't fret, you can still create tickets from messages in group DM's by using the Message actions on the specific message in the group DM: